 Evaluation of Local-Level Sweetened Beverage Taxation in the US

-This evaluation studies sweetened beverage taxation in jurisdictions across the US, including Cook County, IL; Oakland, CA; and Seattle, WA.
-We look at each jurisdiction before and after the tax goes into effect, and compare it to a similar jurisdiction without the tax to answer seven primary research questions.
-To evaluate the specific questions outlined below, the research team is using food outlet environmental audits, individual-level surveys, retail-level scanner data, national and publicly available datasets, and key informant interviews.
+This evaluation studies sweetened beverage taxation in jurisdictions across the US, including Oakland, CA; Seattle, WA; Cook County, IL; King County, WA; Philadelphia County, PA; and San Francisco County, CA. We look at each taxing jurisdiction before and after the tax goes into effect and compare it to a similar jurisdiction without the tax to answer seven primary research questions.
+To evaluate the specific questions outlined below, the research team is using food outlet environmental audits, retail-level scanner data, national and publicly available datasets, and key informant interviews.

 How much of the sweetened beverage tax is passed-through to consumers in the form of higher prices for taxed beverages?

 Are there retail changes in the sales and volume sold of taxed beverages following the implementation of a sweetened beverage tax?